Getting to Know John

 John has a varied background in the high tech field.
-Right now, he is the president of BlackCert, a cloud consulting firm, which he also co-founder.
+He was the president of BlackCert, a cloud consulting firm, which he also co-founded.

 Finally, he has worked as a freelance writer at WhoIsHostingThis.com as well as many other publications like SiliconANGLE, where he is their CyberSecurity Editor.

 One of John’s most interesting endeavors was working as Digital Operations Director for John McAfee’s 2016 presidential bid.

 Our Interview with John

 Here we interview John about things serious and silly.

 How did you get into technology and web development?

 I have been a technology consultant since 1999, in tech since 1995.
 I feel fortunate to have found a career that I’m passionate about.
 Today, I help companies with cloud, security, and crypto strategies.

 More than I can keep up with.
 BlackCert.com is where most of my efforts are at as of this moment.